dvlprdave/learn-nextjs/notes.md

 ### Adding scripts

 If you head into your `package.json` file, you'll see `scripts`.
 The only thing you should see is a test script.
-Let's add to it to help us run and build our app when the time comes.
+Let's add the following within `Scripts` to help us run and build our app when the time comes:

-In addition to the test script, add the following into your `scripts` :

 ```
   "dev": "next",